 2021

-Active Trans championed legislation that mandates for the state to cover 100 percent of the cost of walking and biking infrastructure on state roads, just like it does for cars and trucks.
-Prior to the passage of this bill, when the state of Illinois was rebuilding a road, the state would cover 100 percent of the cost of infrastructure for cars and trucks, but would require the local community to cover 20 percent of the cost for walking and biking infrastructure.
+State pays for greater share of walking and biking infrastructure: Active Transportation Alliance championed legislation that mandates for the state to cover 100 percent of the cost of walking and biking infrastructure on state roads, just like it does for cars and trucks.
+Prior to the passage of this bill, the state would cover 100 percent of the cost of infrastructure for cars and trucks, but would require the local community to cover 20 percent of the cost for walking and biking infrastructure.

 2020

-Active Trans led a statewide effort to keep Illinois bike shops open as essential businesses during the stay at home order.
+Bike shops stay open: Active Transportation Alliance led a statewide effort to keep Illinois bike shops open as essential businesses during the stay at home order.

-Active Trans worked with riders, operators, and advocates across the region and across the country to organize support for transit as ridership losses triggered an existential crises for transit.
+Federal support for transit: Active Transportation Alliance worked with riders, operators, and advocates across the region and across the country to organize support for transit as ridership losses triggered an existential crises for transit.
 Congress came through with an initial relief package in March and another in December.

-For the first time ever, Chicago leaders shut down the transit system during protests and periods of civil unrest.
-These shutdowns disproportionately harmed the region’s most vulnerable residents, many of whom are Black and Brown.
-Active Trans led a campaign against the shutdowns and highlighted how they’re affecting vulnerable residents.
+Saying “no” to transit shutdowns: For the first time ever, Chicago leaders shut down the transit system during protests and periods of civil unrest.
+Active Transportation Alliance led a campaign against the shutdowns and highlighted how they’re affecting vulnerable residents.

-South Side and South Suburban residents have fought for years to upgrade the Metra Electric line and they finally saw major progress in 2020 when Cook County agreed to fund a pilot project for improved service and half-price fares for all riders.
-Active Trans worked with community leaders to fight for these improvements for many years as part of the Coalition for a Modern Metra Electric.
+A better Metra Electric: After South Side and South Suburban residents fought for years to upgrade the Metra Electric line, Cook County agreed to fund a pilot project for improved service and half-price fares for all riders.
+Active Transportation Alliance worked with community leaders to fight for these improvements as part of the Coalition for a Modern Metra Electric.

 2019